 However, if one or more of those dates fall on a weekend or legal holiday, the deadline gets pushed back to the next business day.

 The IRS also offers two "safe harbor" methods for determining whether you are subject to a penalty.
 If you meet one of these safe harbor amounts, the IRS won't charge an estimated tax penalty, even if you owe more than $1,000 at the end of the year.

 The requirements are that you pay:

 - 90% of the tax you owe for the current year.
-Estimate what you'll owe and pay at least 90% of this amount in four equal installments or through paycheck withholding.
+Estimate what you'll owe and pay at least 90% of this amount by making timely quarterly estimated tax payments or through paycheck withholding.

 - 100% (or 110%) of last year's tax bill.
 Pay 100% of the tax shown on your prior-year tax return before applying estimated payments, withholding, or refundable tax credits.
 If your adjusted gross income is more than $150,000 (or $75,000 if you're married and file a separate return from your spouse), the safe harbor is 110% of your prior-year tax.

 If you write a check to cover your tax bill and don't have enough money in your bank account to cover it, your bank may dishonor or "bounce" the check.
 The IRS charges a dishonored check penalty of 2% of the check's amount unless it's less than $1,250.
 In that case, the penalty is $25 or the amount of the check, whichever is lower.

 To avoid a dishonored check penalty, make sure you have funds in your account to cover your payment before mailing a check.
 Or, sign up for overdraft protection with your bank.